mzattera/L101-compiler/README.md

 ## Trip and Tricks

-Because of P101 limitations, you need to write L101 code in the most efficient ways, this means you need to be aware of some details about how L101 works "under the hood".
+Because of P101 limitations, you need to write L101 code in the most efficient way, this means you need to be aware of some details about how L101 works "under the hood".

 ### Constants and Variables

 Storing constants in code takes up a lot of code space, so typically P101 code requires user to manually enter them instead.
-Also, if you use a constant value over and over (e.g. in different formulas), it is better to have it stored in a variable, instead of explicit it in code.
+Also, if you use a constant value over and over (e.g. in different formulas), it is better to have it stored in a variable, instead of writing it in code each time.

+P101 registers F, E, and D (in this order) are also used to store code if they are not used for variables; when split, right part of each register is used for code earlier then left part.
+Therefore, it is advised you allocate variables in B and C first, then allocate "left" part of F followed by its "right" part, and so on for E and D.

 ### Expressions